APU Malawi Education Foundation (APU-MEF)

 The Atsikana Pa Ulendo Malawi Education Foundation (located in Canada) works in collaboration with the APU Malawi Trust (located in Malawi) to create Operation and Construction Budgets.
-Our Program Definition is a collaborative effort with our Malawian partners and is a dynamic document that is updated on a yearly basis.
+Our Program Definition (version 14b) is a collaborative effort with our Malawian partners and is a dynamic document that is updated on a yearly basis.
 There is an Operating Agreement in place that is signed by both partners.

-APU-MEF held its sixth Annual General Meeting (AGM Minutes) on January 26, 2016.
-The Executive Director’s Report contained in these Minutes summarizes our progress to date.
-APU-MEF Financial Statements, 2015 may be read at this link: APU MEF Financial Statements July 31, 2015.
+APU-MEF held its eighth Annual General Meeting (AGM Minutes, November 2017) on November 20, 2017 The Executive Director’s Report contained in these Minutes summarizes our progress to date.
+APU-MEF Financial Statements, 2017 may be read at this link: APU MEF Financial Statements July 31, 2017.

 APU – MEF Directors